maxisi/ringdown/docs/models.rst

 Models
 ======

-The :class:`ringdown.Fit` object interfaces with a number of `Stan <https://mc-stan.org>`_ models for sampling.
+The :class:`Fit <ringdown.fit.Fit>` object interfaces with a number of `Stan <https://mc-stan.org>`_ models for sampling.
 These models define the likelihood, prior and signal templates, and are contained in text files shipped with `ringdown` and accessed internally.
 The available models are described below.

 Generic damped sinusoids (``ftau``)
 -----------------------------------